-Email: admin@wendoverjunior.co.uk Website: http://wendover.eschools.co.uk
+Wharf Road, Wendover, Buckinghamshire HP22 6HF Tel: 01296 696822 Email: admin@wendoverjunior.co.uk Website: http://wendover.eschools.co.uk

+We aim to be the school of choice at the heart of our community.
 Through living our Christian values, everyone at WCEJS has the opportunity to flourish.
 We nurture the curiosity to learn, the courage to lead and the compassion to care.
 Building solid foundations (Matthew 7: 24-27)